 Welcome to Nichols Class – Year 2

 The most important thing you can do at home with your child is to share books together.
-Please hear your child read at least five times each week.
-This doesn’t just have to be reading from the coloured banded books, it could be anything appropriate that your child is interested in.
+Please hear your child read at least five times each week and continue to read more challenging stories to your children.
+Reading at home doesn’t just have to be reading from the coloured banded books, it could be anything appropriate that your child is interested in.
 Developing a love of reading is key.

 Please do let us know if you have any questions at all.
 After school is always better than the morning for a chat, as the mornings are very busy.

 Any website links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or an approval by St James CE School of any of the products, services or opinions.
 St James CE School bears no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
 Please contact us if a link fails to work or takes you to a site that you would not expect.